-To kill weeds with baking soda, you will sprinkle the weeds with about a handful of baking soda.
-You will do this for every section of weeds you are trying to kill.
+To kill invaders with baking soda, you will sprinkle them with about a handful of baking soda.
+You will do this for every section of plants you are trying to kill.
 Baking soda is good to use on cracks in a sidewalk or driveway where weeds pop through.

-This cocktail for weeds is one they will never want to drink again.
+This natural cocktail of vodka and liquid dish detergent is one a weed will never want to drink again.

-Mix one ounce of vodka with a few drops of liquid dish soap and 2 cups of water into a spray bottle.
-The alcohol in the vodka will break down the leaves of the weeds and cause them to dehydrate in the sunlight, so this method must be applied to weeds that are in full sun for the hottest part of the day.
+Mix one ounce of vodka with a few drops of liquid dish soap and 2 cups (0.47 l) of tap water into a spray bottle.
+The alcohol in the vodka will break down the leaves of the invaders and cause them to dehydrate in the sunlight, so this method must be applied in full sun during the hottest part of the day.

 Do not use this method if the weeds are in the shade as it requires a substantial amount of full sunlight to be successful.

-8. Vinegar Mixture (Short Guide, See Our In-Depth Article)
+8. White Vinegar Mixture (Short Guide, See Our In-Depth Article)

 This is a snapshot of how to use a vinegar mixture to kill weeds.
-We have a more in-depth article with everything you need to know about how to kill weeds with vinegar that you can check out for more information.
+We have a more in-depth article with everything you need to know about how to get rid of weeds with white vinegar that you can check out for more information.

-For this reason, you will want to try to contain the vinegar to the area of the weed you are killing.
-Spraying surrounding areas with vinegar can harm the plans and lawn in your yard that you do not want to treat.
+For this reason, you will want to try to contain the vinegar to the area of the invader you are killing.
+Spraying surrounding areas with vinegar can harm the plants and grassy bits in your yard that you do not want to treat.

-If using vinegar to kill weeds, watch for rain.
-If it rains soon after spraying the weeds with vinegar, you will likely need to treat the weeds again as the vinegar will have washed off from the weeds.
+If using vinegar for weed control, watch for rain.
+If it rains soon after applying the vinegar, you will likely need to treat the pesky shrubs again as the vinegar will have washed off from the their leaves.